pshivapr/selenium-mcp/README.md

 ## 🚀 Overview

 A Model Context Protocol (MCP) server for [Selenium](https://www.selenium.dev/) that provides comprehensive Selenium WebDriver automation tools for AI assistants and applications.
 This server enables automated web browser interactions, testing, and scraping through a standardized interface.

+Built with TypeScript and modern ES modules, it offers type-safe browser automation capabilities through the Model Context Protocol.

 ## ✨ Key Features